CraCS-research-group/nonlinear-preform-model/README.md

 This subroutine can be used to model the behaviour of fabric materials in ABAQUS/Explicit.
 The subroutine is based on the hypoelastic material law and fibre tracking algorithm from https://bristolcompositesinstitute.github.io/HypoDrape/.
 The constitutive relation in the fibre direction is described with a multilinear stress-strain relation that can be used to model nonlinear bending behaviour.
 See the usage below for more information.

 ### Python Files for Parameter Identification:
-The two Python files and the module can be used to obtain the parameters needed to run the subroutine and the interface law are included in this repository.
+The two Python files and the module included in this repository can be used to obtain the parameters needed to run the subroutine and the interfacial law.
 The Python file bending.py can be used to obtain the necessary parameters for the VUMAT subroutine based on an inputted moment-curvature relation.
-The Python file shear.py can be used to obtain the table with damage evolution based on the effective separation needed to model preform transverse shear stiffness with the ABAQUS in-built cohesive interface.
+The Python file shear.py can obtain the table with damage evolution based on the effective separation needed to model preform transverse shear stiffness with the ABAQUS in-built cohesive interface.

 ### Examples
 Two example files are included in this repository.
 They are used to exemplify how to use the VUMAT subroutine for modelling a non-constant bending stiffness and the cohesive interface with tabular damage values for modelling a non-constant shear stiffness.
 The example model_cantilever.inp is a model of the cantilever bending test of the fabric material in the reference.
 The example model_transverse_shear.inp is a model of the transverse shear test of the preform described in the references.